 We hear from people who have been involved in car accidents almost every day, and one thing they all seem to have in common is that they think, if the accident wasn't their fault, that the other driver's insurance is required to pay for their damages.
 I'm here to tell you: this is 100% NOT true.

 In middle school social studies classes all over the country, children are taught that our court legal system holds people innocent until they're proven guilty.
-A lot of people tend to forget that this true of crimes, even traffic accidents.
+A lot of people tend to forget that this is true of crimes, even traffic accidents.
 If a thief can march into a courtroom and tell a judge he's not guilty, a bad driver can do the same.

 The Adversarial System

 The American legal system is what's known as an adversarial system.
 What does that mean?
-Well, it means that you're not required to walk in to court and admit that you did anything wrong.
-You -- the plaintiff if you're accusing someone of wrongdoing, or the defendant if you're the one being accused -- will present your case to a judge or jury, who will then decide guilt or innocence based on the evidence and testimony presented to them.
+Well, it means that you're not required to walk into court and admit that you did anything wrong.
+You — the plaintiff if you're accusing someone of wrongdoing, or the defendant if you're the one being accused — will present your case to a judge or jury, who will then decide guilt or innocence based on the evidence and testimony presented to them.

 Is it a perfect system?
 No, but it's really the only one compatible with our system of government.
 Just take a moment and imagine if all it took to prove someone guilty (and thereby have them pay you money) was to get a police report stating that they were in the wrong and you were in the right.
-Do you know many police reports we've come across that have gotten details wrong, or missed them altogether?
+Do you know many police reports we've come across that have gotten details wrong or missed them altogether?
 It's more than you'd think.
 And it's enough that it would cause the system to break down.

 So we go with the system we have.
 The one that says that even wrongdoers are entitled to their day in court.
 This means that you have to go through the procedure of showing that they did something wrong, and therefore owe you compensation.